geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 It's going to collapse all the axes as much as possible, because it's really easy to expand axes in rewrite rules, but it's really hard to collapse axes in rewrite rules, because collapsing requires you to deal with set of children.
 It's expanding.
 So yeah, that can be.
-But pad two needs to be down on the shape tracker, because that's like changing the mask and changing everything.
+But pad two needs to be down on the ShapeTracker, because that's like changing the mask and changing everything.
 Group and pad two are the only things done in kernel, and then everything else basically is done in lower.

 **Chenyu** [00:25:47]